An improved setting for generalized functions: fine ultrafunctions: Ultrafunctions

-Assumptions (\ref{1}) specifies the choice of the space $V$ and states that $ V_{\lambda }$ is sufficiently large with respect to $C_{c}^{0}\cap \lambda $ and $C_{c}^{1}\cap \lambda $.
 This is a technical assumption which simplifies the definition of regular ultrafunctions (see section \ref{RU}).

 Assumption (\ref{11}) is nothing else but the definition of the pointwise integral.
-By (\ref{22}), we have that $\forall f\in V,$

 Assumption (\ref{22}) is quite natural, but it is not satisfied by every space of ultrafunctions; it is very important and, among other things, it implies that the bilinear form $(u,v)\mapsto \doint uv\ dx$ defines a scalar product (see section \ref{spu}).